darwin642/CLOUD-DEVOPS-HOMELAB/hybrid/readme.en.md

 * Cross-cloud connectivity
 * On-Premises to cloud communication
 * Azure to AWS communication
+* GCP to AWS communication
 * AWS to On-Premises communication
+* GCP to On-Premises communication
 * Tailscale-based private connectivity